logan1921/Tides-Project/README.md

 Code Example
 ------------
-In the folder you want to work in, open Powershell in admin mode and clone the local repository:
+In the folder you want to work in, open cmd.exe in admin mode and clone the local repository:

 `git clone https://github.com/logan1921/Tides-Project`